-Koritnig (1955) has calculated a number of heating curves over a period of 180 days in sandstone adjacent the Blaue Kuppe dolerite, Germany, and also heating profiles developed within 100 cm of the contact over a period of three days (Fig. 2.2).
-In both cases a constant temperature of 1200 °C is maintained along the contact implying magma flow.
-The curves, for example, show that temperatures of 1000 °C in sandstone 0.5 m from the contact may be reached after ~20 days and after 180 days 2 m from the contact.
-After little more than one day, the temperature of sandstone 10 cm from the contact is 1000 °C. The temperature-distance relations are supported by the abundance of glass (buchite) present in the contact rocks.
+Koritnig (1955) has calculated a number of heating curves over a period of 180 days in sandstone adjacent the Blaue Kuppe dolerite, Germany, and also heating profiles developed within 100 cm of the contact over a period of 3 days (Fig. 2.2).
+In both cases a constant temperature of 1200°C is maintained along the contact, implying magma flow.
+The curves, for example, show that temperatures of 1000°C in sandstone 0.5 m from the contact may be reached after ~20 days and after 180 days 2 m from the contact.
+After little more than 1 day, the temperature of sandstone 10 cm from the contact is 1000°C. The temperature-distance relations are supported by the abundance of glass present in the contact rocks which can be described as buchites.
 The calculated temperature curves ignore the role of the expulsion of intergranular fluid from the sandstone that is effective in transferring heat.

-In Fig. 2.3 thermal profiles away from roughly circular gabbro (~50 m) and peridotite (200 m) plugs on Rhum, Scotland, are shown together with melt volume generated in their respective aureole arkose rocks (Holness 1999).
-The onset of melting occurs at a distance of ca.15 m from the gabbro but only 6 m away from the peridotite and in both cases the amount of melt increases abruptly with the beginning of melting, both reaching 75 vol.% within a few metres.
+In Fig. 2.3, thermal profiles away from roughly circular gabbro (~50 m) and peridotite (200 m) plugs on Rhum, Scotland, are shown together with melt volume generated in their respective aureole arkose rocks (Holness 1999).
+The onset of melting occurs at a distance of ca. 15 m from the gabbro but only 6 m away from the peridotite, and in both cases the amount of melt increases abruptly with the beginning of melting, both reaching 75 vol.% within a few metres.
 Application of a simple, one-dimensional, two-stage model to both aureoles is made by Holness (1999), assuming:

-- 1. The intrusions are vertical cylinders intruded into country rock with an initial ambient temperature of 30 °C. - 2.
-1st stage of thermal history; contact kept at constant temperature to simulate flow of magma through cylindrical conduits. - 3.
-2nd stage of thermal history; cooling only that occurs after end of magma flow. - 4.
-Thermal diffusivity of both intrusions and country rock = 10^{-6} m2 s-1 and heat capacity = 2.5 J cm-3 K-1. - 5.
-The latent heat of melting of a country rock arkose of 50 wt.% quartz, 25 wt.% albite, 25 wt.% orthoclase is modeled using expressions of Burnham and Nekvasil (1986) for latent heats of fusion of end member feldspar components.
-The latent heat of fusion of magma can be ignored in view of the fact that the latent heat of fusion of melting of country rock has no appreciable effect on $T{\rm max}$ curves in Fig. 2.3.
+- 1. The intrusions are vertical cylinders intruded into country rock with an initial ambient temperature of 30°C - 2.
+1st stage of thermal history; contact kept at constant temperature to simulate flow of magma through cylindrical conduits - 3.
+2nd stage of thermal history; cooling only that occurs after end of magma flow - 4.
+Thermal diffusivity of both intrusions and country rock = $10^{-6} \text{ m}^2 \text{s}^{-1}$ and heat capacity = 2.5 J cm-3 K-1.